myNemy/Nextcloud_plasma_potd/docs/CHANGE_IMAGE.md

 ## Technical Note

-The provider has a `refresh()` method that can select a new random image from the already loaded list, but to use it requires modifying the potd backend to expose this functionality in the QML interface.
+The provider follows the standard PotdProvider API.
+To change the image, the provider must be recreated by restarting Plasma or changing providers.

 ## Tip